bgigous/flask-webdev/content/s02_lets_try_an_app/s02_p03_compile_and_run.md

 [Repl.it coder thing]

 Did it work?
 If so, then _HOLY FLASK_ you just make your first Flask website!
 If you haven't already, you could even try making the page say something else. ;)

+[//]: # (Hmm, I know I probably shouldn't just skip over this, but I'll cover it again in section 5 (or I won't and I could skip over it there?
+Hmmmm.))

 But I'm sure you're anxious to get to the *real stuff*.
 No problem, but we'll have to do just a bit of setup first, but then after that, you'll be all set to start the real training, so let's move on!